Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Large deviations upper bound

 Also if $i,j\in I_\good$, in view of \eqref{eq:v'} in Lemma \ref{lemma:error'}, and using that $\tau_i^{+,Z}=\tau_i^{-,Z}\in[\max(\frac14r_i,\lambda), \ve_0\Cut]$ for $i\in I_\good$, we have

 where $a_{ij}^\abs, b_{ij}^\abs$ are as in Definition \ref{def:abs ab}, and $C>0$ depends only on $\beta$. \end{remark}

 Recall that for the lower bound, Corollary \ref{coro:reduction Euler} shows that when the odd weights $a_{ij}^{\tilde v}$ are used, only Eulerian graphs relative to $X$ contribute.
-In the present setting, some vertices can interact with bad points; let $V^\infty$ denote this set.
+In the present setting, some vertices can interact with bad points through $a_{i\infty}^{v^Z}$ or $b_{i\infty}^{v^Z}$; let $V_1^\infty$ and $V_2^{\infty}$ denote those (disjoint) sets.
 We will show that the only graphs with odd internal weights that contribute are the following: